gregorhd/mapcompare/README.md

 # pyviz-mapcompare

-Comparison of Python libraries for creating non-interactive and interactive visualisations of large geospatial vector data (n=140,000+).
+Comparison of Python libraries for creating non-interactive and interactive visualisations of large geospatial vector datasets (n=140,000+).